svanderburg/nix-androidenvtests/README.md

 Building the example App
 ------------------------
-For example, to build a debug version of the test app APK for API-level 16, we can run:
+For example, to build a debug version of the test app APK for API-level 16 on a `x86_64-linux` host system, we can run:

-    $ nix-build -A myfirstapp_debug.build_16
+    $ nix-build -A myfirstapp_debug.host_x86_64-linux.build_16

 We can also build a release version of the same APK that is signed with a key.
 This repository contains a pre-generated keystore to accomplish that goal:

-    $ nix-build -A myfirstapp_release.build_16
+    $ nix-build -A myfirstapp_release.host_x86_64-linux.build_16

 If it is desired to replace the pre generated keystore, you can adapt and run the `generatekeystore.sh` script stored in the `deployment/myfirstapp` folder.